PAH Treatment: 6 Solutions For Pulmonary Hypertension

 These pulmonary arteries are tasked with a constant goal to carry blood to and fro from the heart.

-When an overgrowth of some tissues occur in the arteries, the usual route of blood flow becomes clogged, making it harder for blood to travel and eventually building up excessive pressure.
-This overgrowth of tissues can occur due to hundreds of reasons such as HIV infections, liver, and valvular heart diseases, chronic lung diseases, over-consumption of alcohol, excessive smoking and the consumption of certain drugs that do not suit the body.
+When an overgrowth of some tissues occurs in the arteries, the usual route of blood flow becomes clogged, making it harder for blood to travel and eventually building up excessive pressure.
+This overgrowth of tissues can occur due to hundreds of reasons such as HIV infections, liver, and valvular heart diseases, chronic lung diseases, over-consumption of alcohol, excessive smoking, and the consumption of certain drugs that do not suit the body.